vnkazna/container_monitor/README.md

 This extension is open source and [hosted on GitLab](https://gitlab.com/gitlab-org/gitlab-vscode-extension).
 Contributions are more than welcome.
 Feel free to fork and add new features or submit bug reports.

-[Here](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/blob/main/CONTRIBUTORS.md) is the list of great people who contributed this project and make it even more awesome.
-Thank you all 🎉
+[A list of the great people](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/blob/main/CONTRIBUTORS.md) who contributed this project, and made it even more awesome, is available.
+Thank you all! 🎉